raja-abhishek/FinTech/Homework/FinTech_Case_Study.md

   - Paypal Credit
   - Affirm

 ## Results

 * What has been the business impact of this company so far?

+Credit originated at point of sale is projected to continue its growth from 7 percent of US unsecured lending balances in 2019 to about 13 to 15 percent of balances by 2023, according to data from McKinsey’s Consumer Lending Pools (Exhibit 1).
+This is the only unsecured-lending asset class that has experienced high-double-digit growth through the COVID-19 crisis.
+The growth is underpinned by increased consumer and merchant awareness and adoption of point-of-sale financing solutions.

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?